Tool List

 ```

-- Applicable Scenarios: Multi-user shared configuration
+- Applicable scenario: Multi-user shared configuration

 - Create directory and set permissions: